evkx/evkx.github.io/content/models/bmw/ix1/iX1_eDrive20/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 490 liters.
-With the rear seat down, it is 1495 liters.
+The trunk offers a cargo capacity of 490 liters (17.3 CU FT).
+With the rear seat folded down, this expands to 1495 liters (52.8 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).
-Roof rails are optional on this model.
-Roof rails make it easy to mount a roof box or rack to the car.
-The maxium weight of the car is 2580 kg (5688 lbs), and with the base weight of 2010 kg (4431 lbs), you can max load 570 kg (1257 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+Optional roof rails are available for easy mounting of a roof box or rack.

+The vehicle’s maximum weight is 2580 kg (5688 lbs), with a base weight of 2010 kg (4431 lbs).
+This allows for a maximum load of 570 kg (1257 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1200, and on unbraked, it is 750 kg (2646/1653 lbs).<div class="mt-3 mb-3">
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 1200 kg (2646 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> BMW iX1 </strong>
 </a>